-- Do NOT operate stove without the ash pan drawer in place. - Do NOT operate stove without burn pot in place. - Only use the approved Burn pot for this pellet stove.
+- Do NOT operate stove with door open. - Do NOT operate stove without the ash pan drawer in place. - Do NOT operate stove without burn pot in place. - Only use the approved Burn pot for this pellet stove.
 Use of grates, 3rd party log sets, or other fuel support is prohibited. - Do NOT store flammable materials in the stove's vicinity. - Do NOT use gasoline, lantern fuel, kerosene, lighter fluid or similar liquids to start or "freshen up" a fire in this stove.
 (Keep all such liquids well away from the stove while it is in use, as combustible materials may ignite.)